alextsfox/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Hydrologic Science PhD candidate at the University of Wyoming working in Professor Brent Ewers' Ecophysiology Lab.
-My work focuses on linking ecosystem functions like carbon cycling and water usage to ecological disturbances like fire, pathogens, and land management changes.
-I also enjoy working on side projects, so I'll post about those sometimes too.
+My work focuses on providing tools, data pipelines, and field instrumentation to study how landscape processes like energy and water cycles respond to environmental change.
+My current research at the University of Wyoming focuses on hydrologic modeling, soil-plant-atmosphere interactions, disturbance recovery in snow-dominated ecosystems, and developing pipelines for micrometeorological data processing.
+I also manage sensor networks to support long-term, high-resolution ecosystem monitoring efforts.